SenbeiCooki/multiple-automatic-mails-via-mail-with-csv/README.md

 1. CSV File Format
 The script reads a CSV file to retrieve email addresses and recipient names.
 The CSV should have the following format:

-email	name
+email,name
-example1@gmail.com	Genossenschaft A
+example1@gmail.com,Genossenschaft A
-example2@gmail.com	Genossenschaft B
+example2@gmail.com,Genossenschaft B
-...	...

 2. Script Configuration
 Before running the script, you need to configure the following variables in the script: